 Despite the fact that allowing any other person to have autonomy threatened his system, he decided to find out if there was any chance to keep his system intact and at the same time, not crush Fluffy II’s autonomy.
-He felt such affection for and camaraderie with her knowing that, were the roles reversed, he would react as she’d reacted to his oppressive system and his efforts to destroy her self — her autonomy.
+He felt such fascination, affection and camaraderie with her knowing that, were the roles reversed, he would react as she’d reacted to his oppressive system and his efforts to destroy her ego/autonomy.

-Borgia decided to try to insert his influence on her in ways that she herself held to be advantageous to her ego, or her body.
-If she thought she should rise early one morning yet was staying up late he’d use his power to cut off her access to the internet or her electrical power so she would have no light to work by.
-When she thought she should drive slower then he’d use his subtle EMF produced psychological inputs to calm her down when she was driving too fast.
-His plan was to, like a wild horse, slowly put on the saddle, bit and bridle eventually hoping to get the breastplate attached to her so that he could train her to let him direct and ride her.
-Throughout the centuries of his life the King had never really attempted such subtle techniques, never finding the specimen worthy of such care.
-But this time it was different.
-She made him want to exert this effort at, so far, the only thing he had ever pursued while not having a masterful control of the subject.
+So, seeing her indifference King Borgia decided to try to insert his influence on her in ways that she herself would judge to be advantageous to her ego — or her body.
+If she thought she should rise early one morning yet was staying up late he’d use his remote control to cut off her access to the internet, or to her electric power so she would have no light to work by.
+When she thought she should drive slower then he’d use his subtle and remote frequency technologies to produce psychological inputs to calm her down.
+His plan was to, like a wild horse, slowly put on the saddle, bit and bridle eventually hoping to get the breastplate attached to her so that he could train her to let him direct her.
+Throughout the centuries of his life the King had never really attempted such subtle techniques as he’d never found a specimen worthy of such care.
+But Fluffy II was different.
+She made him want to exert this effort at, so far, the only thing he had ever pursued while not having a quick masterful control of the subject.

-King Borgia had always used the technique of unpredictability to his advantage and whenever their engagement was going well, he would, for no apparent reason, inject some small amount of pain, discomfort or disharmony into their intercourse.
-He became so predictable in his “unpredictability” that she began calling him “Whippy the Whipsaw” as she had deciphered the point of this exercise too, being familiar with one of the King’s genii’s work with dogs and Pavlovian training.
+King Borgia had always used the technique of unpredictability to his advantage with his minions and enemies.
+Whenever their engagement was going well, he would, for no apparent reason, inject some small amount of arbitrariness, pain, discomfort or disharmony into their discourse.
+He became so predictable in his “unpredictability” that she began calling him “Whippy the Whipsaw” as she had deciphered the point of this exercise too, being familiar with one of the King’s own genii’s work with dogs called Pavlovian training.